nergalex/f5-aks-kic-lab/source/class5/module1/module1.rst

 In this lab, **Micro Proxy** publishes API endpoints of an Application in 2 ways:

     - **Private API** consumed by another namespace and inside the same namespace.
-This communication generates cross namespace, or East/West, traffic inside K8S cluster.
+This communication generates East/West traffic i.e. cross namespace traffic inside K8S cluster.
-    - **Partner API** consumed by a user using an IDaaS
+    - **Partner API** consumed by a user authenticated by an IDaaS

 .. note::
     **Private API** could also generates **North/South traffic** regarding our K8S cluster point of view: for example a consumer hosted on another K8S cluster in another Cloud Service Provider